Windzyboy/wgle-newtab/README.md

 https://webglsamples.org/

-You can view a preview of the New Tab by viewing the GitHub Pages deployment, or by going to https://windzyboy.github.io/wgle.
+You can view a preview of the New Tab page by viewing the GitHub Pages deployment, or by going to https://windzyboy.github.io/wgle.